cmry/nancho/README.md

 # nanchō

-This app only works for :penguin: using :snake: 3.
+This app only works for :penguin: using :snake: 2 or 3.

 ## Install